Halloween Havoc (1990): Aftermath

 The 1990 Halloween Havoc would be the final Halloween Havoc produced by WCW under the NWA banner, as in January 1991, WCW split from the NWA.

 Stan Hansen ended Lex Luger's record 523-day reign as United States Heavyweight Champion, then returned to Japan shortly after dropping the title back to Luger at Starrcade.
 The Black Scorpion angle continued until Starrcade when it was revealed that Ric Flair was behind the character, in an attempt to regain the NWA World Heavyweight title.

 The Midnight Express broke up after the PPV, Jim Cornette was tired of his and his team's treatment by Jim Herd so he and Stan Lane left to form Smoky Mountain Wrestling in 1991, but Bobby Eaton remained in the promotion and began a short singles career (even having a short reign with the WCW World Television Championship) before joining Paul E. Dangerously's "Dangerous Alliance" and teaming up with Arn Anderson.

+Home media and streaming

+The event was released on home video in the United States and the United Kingdom by Turner Home Entertainment.
+In the UK, it was released in 1992.
+The event was edited down to under two hours and four of the originally broadcast matches were not included.

+In 2014, the event was included on the WWE's streaming platform the WWE Network as part of its launch and remained on the service until the platform closed in 2026.
+As of September 2026, the event is no longer available to stream and has not been added to any of the streaming platforms, such as Netflix, that the WWE has agreements with.